Below you may find several services provided by the Republic of Cyprus. Click on each one to find out more.

 Students should first get a student permit from the Immigration Authorities.
 They should then sign a contract of employment, with an employer, and submit it to a District Employment Office for approval.
 The Employment Office will check the main conditions and if satisfied will approve the contract.
 The Law provides for punishment (fine or imprisonment) for those who violate its provisions.

 The above is for general information purposes.
-For more details, see the Aliens and Immigration (Amendment) Law No. 184(I) of 2007 and the Order published on 18 December 2009, by the Minister of Labour and Social Insurance.
+For more details, see the Aliens and Immigration (Amendment) Law No. 184(I) of 2007 and the Order published on 18 December 2009, by the Minister of Labour, Welfare, and Social Insurance.